coluzziandrea/thebytessmith/_tabs/about.md

 <img src="/assets/images/andrea.jpg"
     style="width: 50%; object-fit: cover; border-radius: 999999px" />

 Andrea Coluzzi is a software engineer, passionate about technology, software development, and open source.
-He's also a big fan of podcasts and I love to share my thoughts and experiences with the community.
+He's also a big fan of podcasts and he loves to share his thoughts and experiences with the community.

 He's currently working as a Software Engineer at [Klarna](https://www.klarna.com/), where he's part of the team that's building the next generation of the Klarna app.